 Dr. Kris Lulofs is associate professor (ius promovendi) at the University of Twente (UT) at the Department Technology, Policy Society (TPS) and the section Governance and Technology for Sustainability (CSTM).
-He is the chair of CSTM and member of TPS department board and member of the MEEM Program Committee.
+He is the chair of CSTM and member of TPS department board, and is the admission manager of the open PhD program of CSTM.

 In education Kris has a broad experience at bachelor-, master-, and postdoctoral level, including responsibilities in development of curricula (courses, programs), teaching (BSc and Master courses, postdoctoral seminars, supervision of BSc, MSc, MBA PhDs), testing, course evaluation and contract education.
 Ongoing larger responsibilities include the Water track within the MEEM MSc. program and the High Tech Human Touch minor Innovations in sustainable chain management aiming to educate change agents linking technology and society in responsible innovations.

 Kris' research is focused on policy strategies, instrumentation, governance and innovation studies in the fields of water, climate resilience and socio-ecological systems.
 He acted as researcher and project leader in fifty policy and innovation studies, including projects funded by EU research frameworks, international and national knowledge institutes, the Dutch national science foundation, ministries, provinces and water boards.
 Ongoing responsibilities include the governance and institutional research in the CASTOR project (NWO/NWA, CAtchment Strategies Towards Resilience: Dutch Pleistocene landscapes in the Anthropocene), the urban eco-system services lens in the Catch 2project on urban climate resilience and some involvement in the GovAqua project.